 There are some things you can do to minimize the impact of these disruptions.
 You don’t have to be as drastic as you did with your baby, but there are some strategies you can follow.

-Adjust Your Expectations: Prepare yourself with extra measure of understanding and patience for your child.
+Adjust Your Expectations: Prepare yourself with an extra measure of understanding and patience for your child.
 As stated above, this is not the time for discipline but for remedying the cause of the problem.

 The cause is being overly tired or overstimulated.
 When he doesn’t respond to your instruction, patiently help him to do what is needed rather than getting flustered that he isn’t listening to you.
-You need to carry this extra patience with you beyond just the day of disruption; give your toddler time to get back on track.

 Maintain Routine As Possible: When Brayden was younger, independent play was very important to his overall level of obedience that day.
 I would try to have independent play before we went to visit people.
 This wasn’t always possible, but I did it when I could.

-Sometimes when we are at a family party, he will remove himself from the large gathering to a room alone.
-I allow him to do this and have his time to himself.
-Often in these situations, we let our toddler wander at will.
+Often in these family party situations, we let our toddler wander at will.
 This is a prime opportunity for our toddler to get into mischief, so keeping some structure as possible will prevent discipline issues.

 Have Breaks: I always try to have breaks between days of disruption.
 This isn’t always possible, but I make every effort.
 So if Sunday is going to be disrupted, then on Saturday I keep naps, bedtime, meals, and other play activities consistent.
 I will do the same for Monday, watching for possible need of longer naps or earlier bedtime.